 Thus speaketh the Lord of hosts, saying, Behold the man whose name is The Branch; and he shall grow up out of his place, and he shall build the temple of the Lord.
 Zechariah 6:12.

-By His sacrifice and mediation, Christ is both the foundation and the builder of the church of God.
-The apostle Paul points to Him as:
+By His sacrifice and mediation, Christ is both the foundation and the builder of God’s church.
+Thus we are:

 In whom ye also are builded together for an habitation of God through the Spirit.
 Ephesians 2:20-22.